-Backache - Backache is one of the most common problems women face during pregnancy.
+Backache is one of the most common problems women face during pregnancy.
 The extra weight you are carrying causes a strain on your lower back muscles causing them to become stiff and sore.
-If you have a backache that refuses to go away or continues to get worse, call you doctor to be sure that this pain isn’t caused by another health concern.
+If you have a backache that refuses to go away or continues to get worse, call you doctor to be sure that this pain is not caused by another health concern.

 Some ways to lessen and relieve back pain:

-Breast Tenderness - As your body prepares itself for breastfeeding your breasts become larger and heavier.
+As you body prepares itself for breastfeeding your breasts become larger and heavier.
 They most likely feel full and tender.

 To help relieve breast discomforts:

-Constipation and Gas - During pregnancy you may get “backed up” from hormonal changes or from vitamin supplements.
+During pregnancy you may get “backed-up” from hormonal changes or from vitamin supplements.
 This can cause painful bloating and gas which may be exaggerated late in the pregnancy when the weight of your uterus begins to push on your rectum.